gmongaras/MetaU_Capstone/README.md

   1. [Map](#map) - The user's map showing where they received each fortune.
   2. [Home](#homepage---countdown) - The user's homepage to open a new fortune cookie or view the time left until a new fortune is availble.
   3. [Profile](#profile---logged-in-user) - The user's profile in which they can view their fortunes, search through their fortunes, change their settings, or logout.
-  4. [Friends](#) - The user's friends page which shows the user's current friends, shows the user's friends requests, and allows the user to search for new friends.
+  4. [Friends](#friends) - The user's friends page which shows the user's current friends, shows the user's friends requests, and allows the user to search for new friends.
 - <b>Special Features:</b>
   - The user can swipe left or right to change to the view to the left or right of the current view.
   - Clicking on a menu item will take the user to that page.
+  - Pressing back on the homepage exits the app while pressing back on any other page goes back to the main page.

 ### Homepage - Countdown
 - <b>Description:</b> If the user is accessing the app within 23 hours after opening their last fortune, the user will see see a timer counting down until they can open their next fortune cookie.